sb2bg/marionette/docs/network.md

 ```

 If a packet for `0 -> 1` is ready at `t=10ms` but the path is clogged until
-`t=100ms`, `popReady` skips that path and may deliver packets from other paths
+`t=100ms`, endpoint receive skips that path and may deliver packets from other
-first. `nextDeliveryAt` reports the earliest time at which any queued packet
+paths addressed to that endpoint first.
+The packet core's internal
-can actually make progress, accounting for active clogs.
+next-delivery calculation accounts for active clogs.

 Clear one path clog explicitly with: